Meeting with Your Legislator

 Finally, thank the scheduler for their time.

-Place a call into the legislator's office to reconfirm the meeting time and place and to ensure that the legislator (or staffer) will be able to attend the meeting.
+Step 2 - Preparation for the Meeting Place a call into the legislator's office to reconfirm the meeting time and place and to ensure that the legislator (or staffer) will be able to attend the meeting.

 Read the background information on your issue and know all facets of the issue.
 Also, recall some of your own anecdotal information on the issue in order to provide a personal story.
 The legislator will remember your personal story long after the meeting is over.